alexkim205/G-Desktop-Suite/README.md

 Download the [latest releases](https://github.com/alexkim205/Google-Drive-Desktop/releases) for **Windows**, **Linux**, or **MacOS**.
 Inside the zipped folder will be an executable that can be run.

+- For MacOS, drag the app into `Applications` folder.
+- For Windows, copy the `Google Drive Desktop-win32-ia32/` folder into `Program Files/`.
+Then, find `Google Drive Desktop.exe` inside the copied folder and create a shortcut to place on your `Desktop/`.

+### 🎶 Versions

 - v.conscious-club / 0.2.0
 - v.fugue-state / 0.1.0
 - v.dean-town / 0.0.3